-Online submission has now closed but if you wish to submit a poster please submit here or contact firstname.lastname@example.org for further details.
+Online submission has now closed for oral submissions, but if you wish to submit a poster please submit here or contact firstname.lastname@example.org for further details.

 Click here to submit an abstract

 If you have previously submitted an abstract or registered to attend an IOP Conference, please log in.
 For new users you will need to create an account.
 If you have forgotten your password, you can request details from the login page.
 Please note your submission will not be completed until you reach the "submission confirmation" page.

 - Select a topic

 - Indicate whether the work is predominantly student work

 - Enter co-author(s) details if applicable (fields marked with * are mandatory)